-Licensed practical nurses (LPN) and members of the public play an important role in the regulation of Manitoba’s practical nursing profession.
+Licensed practical nurses (LPN) and members of the public play an important part in the regulation of Manitoba’s practical nurses through the various roles listed below.

 The Board of Directors of the CLPNM governs and oversees the management of the affairs of the CLPNM through its linkage with the Executive Director.
 The Board is comprised of active practising LPNs and public members.
 In accordance with The Licensed Practical Nurses Act and the By-Laws of the CLPNM, LPN members of the Board are elected from among the registrants of the CLPNM, and appointed only when there is an insufficient number of eligible registrants elected.
 All public members are appointed, some by the Minister of Health and some by the Board itself.
 To review the full eligibility criteria for membership on the CLPNM Board of Directors, please review Article 4 of the CLPNM By-Laws.
 The Board generally meets four times a year.
 Dates are set in advance and are posted here.